polyaxon/polyaxon/site/docs/core/scheduling-strategies/queue-routing.md

 ![Runs statuses](../../../../content/images/dashboard/runs/statuses.png)

-You get a full overview of the timeline of each stage, if during the lifecycle of an operation an error occurs or an exception is raised, a red status will be save with a condition containing information about how to debug the cause of the error.
+You get a full overview of the timeline of each stage, and if during the lifecycle of an operation an error occurs or an exception is raised, a red status will be saved with a condition containing information about how to debug the cause of the error.